Welcome to the new KidsHealth website! See what is new.

 Videos to watch

-Watch some videos about managing asthma in children and young people.
+Managing asthma in children and young people.

-Find out about mild, moderate and severe asthma attacks and what to do if your child has one
+Find out about mild, moderate and severe asthma attacks and what to do if your child has one.

 Will my child grow out of asthma?